-The sample is sent to a pathology laboratory where the specimen is later analysed.
+The sample is sent to a pathology laboratory where it is analysed.
 Results are usually available in 1 or 2 days.
-The report will be sent to your referring doctor who will then convey these results to you.
+The report will be sent to your referring doctor who will give these results to you.

 You will be positioned on the ultrasound table in the best way to access the area to be biopsied.
-Your skin and a covered ultrasound probe will be cleaned with antiseptic.
-The radiologist, together with the sonographer, will use ultrasound to guide a fine needle into the correct area.
-Commonly up to 3 needle passes may be required to obtain an adequate sample.
-Sometimes it is necessary to proceed to a larger needle.
-The radiologist will discuss this with you if thought necessary.
+Antiseptic will be used to clean your skin and the covered ultrasound probe.
+The radiologist and sonographer will use ultrasound to guide a fine needle into the correct area.
+Sometimes, up to 3 needle passes may be needed to obtain an adequate sample.
+It is sometimes necessary to proceed to a larger needle, and the radiologist will discuss this with you.

 Risks / Side Effects

-- Aseptic technique is used to minimise the risk of infection as much as possible.
+- Infection at the needle site.
+An aseptic technique (strict infection control practices) is used to minimise the risk of infection.

-- There may be some mild bruising at the site.
+- Bruising: there may be mild bruising at the site.

-- The biopsy may not obtain an adequate sample of tissue.
-This may require a repeat biopsy.
+The biopsy may not get an adequate sample of tissue, which may require you to have a repeat biopsy.

 - You may eat and drink immediately after the procedure.

-- You should avoid strenuous activity for 24 hours following the biopsy.
+- Avoid strenuous activity for 24 hours after the biopsy.

-- You may experience some discomfort following the procedure.
-If required, a simple analgesic such as paracetamol (Panadol), NOT Aspirin, should be sufficient.
+- You may experience some discomfort after the procedure.
+If needed, a simple analgesic such as paracetamol (Panadol) should provide relief.
+Do NOT take Aspirin.
 A small ice pack applied to the area may help settle any pain.

 - Infection and bleeding are potential complications.
-If you notice any increasing redness, swelling, fever or pain notify your referring doctor or call the clinic where the injection was performed immediately.
+If you notice any increased redness, swelling, fever or pain, notify your referring doctor or immediately call the clinic where the injection was performed.

-If you have not been contacted about your results in 1 to 2 weeks, please contact your referrer.
+If you do not have your results in 1 to 2 weeks, contact your referrer.